 There comes a point when children decide they want to choose their own clothes – and this has led to a lot of headaches for parents who try to talk their kids out of wearing the scuba flippers with the tutu and the giraffe socks or the superhero costume.

 Does it really matter if your child decides they want to look like a superhero for a day – or a week?
 Psychology says no, and children should be given the freedom to learn how to express themselves early on in life.
 But there are some times where you’ll have to grit your teeth and say no to their clothing choices, especially when the clothing is just plain impractical – like wearing short shorts on a freezing, snow-filled day.

-New parents are often the recipients of too many baby gifts than they’ll know what to do with, and if you’re one of these parents, you got lucky.
+New parents are often the recipients of too many baby gifts that they’ll know what to do with, and if you’re one of these parents, you got lucky.

 But not all of the gifts people buy will be great ideas, even if it’s supposed to be the thought that counts.
 What are you supposed to do with four shirts that are the wrong size?
+When it comes to footwear, you should be aware of what are the appropriate sizes and what is GS, for instance.
 And what if someone buys you something that you really don’t want your baby to be wearing?
 Weird slogans are common scares for parents.